Adult ADHD/ADD Treatment by Psychiatrists at Harley Therapy™ London

 Colleague Feedback (June 2014) on Dr Humphries

-"Stephen Humphries's dedication to clients is demonstrated in his detailed reports and on going assessment.
+"Stephen Humphries dedication to clients is demonstrated in his detailed reports and on going assessment.
 I have been in the fortunate position to work with many of his clients.
 They all speak very highly of how at ease he makes them feel, his professionalism and on going support.
-I have also have referred clients to Dr Humphries, the feedback is always very positive and many say in enhances there on going therapy"
+I have also have referred clients to Dr Humphries, the feedback is always very positive and many say it enhances their ongoing therapy."

 "He is incredibly helpful, approachable and supportive on all matters I have needed to discuss with him."